Energy

 Hamara / Shutterstock.com

-Oil affects the US economy in several other ways.
+Oil affects the U.S. economy in several other ways.
 The most visible are jet fuel and home heating oil.
 Add petrochemical-based products: plastics, rubber, paints, detergents, adhesives, pesticides, cosmetics, and dozens more.
 High oil prices can affect what consumers and businesses pay for many of these.

 The consensus is that the Federal Reserve has broken the back of inflation.
-The CPI hovers around 3% today, and there are signs that it will go lower in the next few months.
+The consumer price index hovers around 3% today, and there are signs that it will go lower in the next few months.
 The Fed’s target was 2%.
 After a half-a-point cut just weeks ago, there is speculation that there will be another half-point cut between now and year-end.
 A jump in oil prices could undermine the chance of another cut.

 A surge in crude prices due to a wider and longer war in the Middle East could disrupt the supply from the most significant producers, including Saudi Arabia.
 If the situation lasted more than a few weeks, America’s economy would be in trouble.